Government House (Quebec): History

 After the British conquest, the seminary, not having enough funds, sold one of the lots in 1780 to an English officer, Henry Watson Powell, who named this area Powell Place.
 To create comfortable living quarters, he had a villa, greenhouses and trails built.
-The park again changed its name in 1811, when Michael Henry Perceval became owner and called it Spencer Wood.
+The park again changed its name in 1811, when Michael Henry and Anne Mary Perceval became the owners and called it Spencer Wood.
 However, its splendour today is owed in part to Henry Atkinson, who bought this land in 1833.
 With his gardener, he created an English-style garden with elms, oaks and trails.
 Without an owner in 1854, the estate was divided into several sections and the most imposing lot was bought by the government of the Province of Canada to house the governor general.

-Six years later, a fire completely destroyed the governor general’s residence.
-The house was rebuilt in 1862, with a castle-like length of 56 m, a servant’s wing, and a winter garden.
+Six years later, a fire completely destroyed the governor general's residence.
+The house was rebuilt in 1862, with a castle-like length of 56 m, a servant's wing, and a winter garden.
 In 1870, Spencer Wood was sold to the province of Quebec and was then home to the lieutenant governor.
 A few modifications were made throughout the years, namely the fountain that we see today.
 The Spencer Wood estate was renamed Bois-de-Coulonge in 1950.
 In total, 21 lieutenant governors succeeded each other at this estate and the last one, Paul Comtois, died in the fire which destroyed the house on 21 February 1966, while trying to save the Blessed Sacrament from the private chapel.
 It was in 1986, after the estate was abandoned, that restoration was undertaken.
 Finally, the National Capital Commission of Quebec became its owner in 1996.